benbuck/rbtray/README.md

 - Right-Clicking its minimize button
 - Shift-Right-Clicking on its title bar
-- Using the Windows-Control-Down hotkey
+- Using the Windows-Alt-Control-Down hotkey

 Note that not all of these methods will work for every window, so please use whichever one works for your needs.